Download Clinical Skills and Fellowship Program Application (PDF)| (Word)

 Specific Visual Deficits Following Brain Injury

-1. Understand Post Traumatic Vision Syndrome 2.
-Understand Visual Midline Shift 3.
-Describe visual field defects 4.
-Describe visual spatial neglect 5.
-Understand how to differentiate between visual field deficits and visual spatial neglect 6.
-Understand the various visual information processing deficits
+1. Understand Post Traumatic Vision Syndrome.
+2. Understand Visual Midline Shift/Egocentric Localization Deficits.
+3. Describe Visual Field Defects.
+4. Describe Unilateral Spatial Inattention.
+5. Understand how to differentiate between Visual Field Deficits and Unilateral Spatial Inattention.
+6. Understand the various visual information processing deficits.

 The Examination of the Brain Injured patient

-1. Know how to conduct a thorough case history 2.
-Know the goals of the patient and family 3.
-Understand what functions needs to be assessed 4.
-Know what tests will be appropriate to administer
+1. Know how to conduct a thorough case history.
+2. Know the goals of the patient and family.
+3. Understand what functions need to be assessed.
+4. Know what tests will be appropriate to administer.

 Treatment Protocols for the Brain Injured patient